skstueber/.config_files/README.md

 Ensure following packages are installed:

-neovim !!important!!
+neovim
+bluetoothctl
+nmcli
 git
-python3
 feh (if X11/i3 and not Wayland/Sway)
 xprop (same as above)
-xdotool (same as above)
 All C stuff
+All python3 stuff